fntz/spray-routing-ext/README.md

-Now, when we request content with `Accept: text/html` will be got a `<html><body>....</body></html>` response, when we request content with `Accept: application/json` with ajax, will be got `""" { json: "ok" } """`, otherwise will be got `BadRequest`.
+Now, when we request content with `Accept: text/html` will be got a `<html><body>....</body></html>` response, when we request content with `Accept: application/json` with ajax, will be got `""" { json: "ok" } """`, otherwise will be got `406 Not Acceptable` Response Error.

 ### Form support